Poetry & Film

 "When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things."[1 Corinthians 13:11 KJV].No doubt I dreamed as a child, but now that I'm headlong into my second childhood, I want another crack at some of this stuff.
 I remember Peter Rabbit (about a bunny), and Tom Sawyer (a kid on a raft on the mighty Mississippi — now you're talkin'!), and Tarzan (what can I say?
 I can still do the yell!) by E.R.
 Burroughs.
 I did not yet know the Italian equivalent, an Indonesian/Malaysian pirate/Robin Hood named Sandokan, brainchild of Emilio Salgari (1862-1911), a great story teller who knew as little/much about Malaysia as E.R.B. did about Africa.
 But they sure could make stuff up!
 In those days I never thought that authors of "real literature" such as Stevenson, Kipling, Wells, Auden, etc. would take pleasure in writing for young and old alike, bringing them together, letting them share and enjoy the same tales and poetry.
 Thus, I am unfit to spout off about children's literature.
 I'm just using Aida's question to tell you briefly about another author.

-We may assume (1) that there are no film-making child prodigies, (2) we are discussing directors born anound 1980,(3) musicians, painters, mathematicians, and film producers —almost anyone— knows something about the past, and the more these people know about the history of music, painting, math, and film-making, the less likely they are to believe that Athena sprang forth full-blown and grown from the brow of Zeus (in Greek mythology.
-It's Jupiter/Jove in Roman mythology).
+We may assume (1) that there are no film-making child prodigies, (2) we are discussing directors born anound 1980,(3) musicians, painters, mathematicians, and film producers know, we hope, something about the past, and the more these people know about the history of music, painting, math, and film-making, the less likely they are to believe that Athena sprang forth full-blown and grown from Zeus'/Jupiter's brow.

 Here are some random items of general interest from 2000-2020 about Italian films:Some noteworthy recent Italian films include: Jona che visse nella balena (Jonah who lived in the whale) directed by Roberto Faenza; Il grande cocomero (The Great Pumpkin by Francesca Archibugi; Le chiavi di casa (The Keys to the House) by Gianni Amelio; Io non ho paura (I'm Not Scared) by Gabriele Salvatores; La finestra di fronte (Facing Windows ) by Ferzan Özpetek; Buongiorno, notte (Good Morning, Night) by Marco Bellocchio; La meglio gioventù (The Best of Youth) by Marco Tullio Giordana; Luca Guadagnino's thematic Desire trilogy, which received widespread acclain, including the Academy Award for Best Adapted Screenplay in 2018.